sasadangelo/task-cli/README.md

 # 🧰 Task CLI

 A simple Python command-line tool to manage personal tasks — built with modern tooling (`uv`) and a clean `src/` structure.
 It demonstrates how to organize a CLI project, structure commands, and run tests using `unittest`.
+To setup the Python development environment this project uses the [Python Blueprint](https://github.com/sasadangelo/python-blueprint).

 ---